prashant-kikani/prashant-kikani.github.io/_posts/2021-4-15-next-big-thing.markdown

 In 2021, almost all massively big and profitable businesses/companies in the world are internet companies like Apple, Amazon, Google, Microsoft & Facebook.

 They are so big that [the government is thinking about breaking them](https://www.nytimes.com/2020/12/20/technology/antitrust-case-google-facebook.html) following antitrust laws.
+This is <a href="https://prashantkikani.com/blog/capitalism" target="_blank">capitalism</a> at its peak.
 If we think, what causes these companies to become so massively big?
 One possible answer can be, the stage was set with electricity availability, wide spread cell towers, fast internet, mobile in almost hand & laptop in every desk etc.
 With all these major factors combined, the internet revolution was almost inevitable.
 The internet & mobile brought many new businesses & entrepreneurs.